lettergram/parse-uspto-xml/README.md

 The current script(s) only work on version 4.0 or higher of the XML (2005 - Present).

+It also will skip all documents with DNA sequences.

 **Step 2**: Extract the ziped file: `*.xml`

 **Step 3**: Individual patents (or directories) can then be parsed with: